Welcome to today's edition of the Rush 24-7 podcast.

 Where we are is not sustainable.

-Four consecutive years of trillion dollar deficits.
+Four consecutive years of trillion-dollar deficits.

-That never happened.
+That's never happened.

 It's never been done before.

-Obama's gonna invest in innovation.
+Obama's going to invest in innovation.

 Innovation doesn't get invested in by the government.